Marie5646/PoppinFlix/README.md

 ## Features
 - Feature 1: Users can add movies to watchlist.
 - Feature 2: Users can remove movies from watchlist.
-- Feature 3: Users can edit movies on watchlist.
+- Feature 3: Users can edit movie ratings on watchlist.

 ## Contributing
 1. Fork the repository.